brucetroutman-gmail/AIPrivateSearch-master/README.md

 **That's it!** The load-aiss.command script will:
 - Install Git automatically (if not already installed)
+- Install Node.js automatically (if not already installed)
 - Install Ollama automatically (if not already installed)
 - Install Chrome browser (if not already installed)
 - Start Ollama service